 There is a definite follow-up blog post from this for followers.
 However, this post is to help all of you leaders out there, which is most of us in some way or another, see your leadership from your follower’s perspective.

 I am not talking about the leadership message.
 There will be messages that followers like and many they don’t like.
 Again, that is a completely different issue.
-Good leaders can get enthusiastic participation for very undesirable acts i.e. battle.
-It is the life long pursuit of building up the skills and characteristics of strong leadership that I am referring.
+Good leaders can get enthusiastic participation in very undesirable acts i.e. battles.
+It is the lifelong pursuit of building up the skills and characteristics of strong leadership that I am referring to.

 Much Has Been Said About Leadership

 There are tons of books and conferences about leadership.
 John Maxwell has written many from a biblical perspective.
 He has even published a bible (affiliate link) that highlights leadership.
 I am reading a new book called Leadership by the Book (affiliate link) by Ken Blanchard and Bill Hybels.

 The responsibility is there.
 The help is available.
 The impact you can make for God is waiting!